What are inhibitors?

 ACVM Act and inhibitors

-In 2021, the Government agreed after public consultation that regulatory oversight of inhibitors needed strengthening to manage residues in primary produce, risks to trade in primary produce, and food safety.
-The ACVM Act was considered the most appropriate regulatory regime for this.
+In 2021, the Government agreed after public consultation that regulatory oversight of inhibitors needed strengthening to manage:

 Read about the consultation on the regulation of inhibitors used in agriculture

-The OIC will come into effect on 18 July 2022.
-It provides an interim regulatory pathway for inhibitor products to get registered.
-This means any inhibitor product containing one or more of the substances on the OIC list can only be imported, manufactured, sold, or used if it is first authorised under the ACVM Act.
+Any inhibitor product containing one or more of the substances on the OIC list can only be imported, manufactured, sold, or used if it has an authorisation under the ACVM Act.

 What you need to do to sell your product as an inhibitor

 This will depend on whether the substance in the product is listed in the OIC or not.
-Only those products containing substances on the OIC list will be subject to the ACVM Act and Regulations when used as an inhibitor.
+Only those products containing substances on the OIC list are subject to the ACVM Act and regulations when used as an inhibitor.

 What to do if your inhibitor product contains a substance on the OIC list

-For those inhibitor products that are not on the market at the time the OIC commences, an authorisation will be required under the ACVM Act before it can be imported, manufactured, sold, or used.
+If your inhibitor product contains a substance on the OIC list, it must be authorised under the ACVM Act before it can be imported, manufactured, sold, or used.

 The 2 main types of authorisation required are: